|My Bible Studies and Comments|

 142. airo, ah'ee-ro; a prim. verb; to lift; by impl. to take up or away; fig. to raise (the voice), keep in suspense (the mind); spec. to sail away (i.e. weigh anchor); by Heb. [comp.
 H5375] to expiate sin:--away with, bear (up), carry, lift up, loose, make to doubt, put away, remove, take (away, up).

 Compare the description of the word number in Revelation 13:18 to the word caught in 1st.
 Thessalonians 4:17.
-The word caught comes the word number.
+The word caught and the word number.
+666?
+142?
+This is no co-incidence.
+1 Th 4:17 has Satan written all over it.

 John 6:40 And this is the will of him that sent me, that every one which seeth the Son, and believeth on him, may have everlasting life: and I will raise him up at the last day.